JStateson/HP-Country-Codes/README.md

 # HP-Country-Codes
-## List of known country codes gathered from Internet.
+## List of known country codes gathered from the Internet.
-To update this list, add new codes to 'Unsorted-Raw-List.txt' Then run the python program 'FormTable.py'
+To update this list, add new codes to 'Unsorted-Raw-List.txt'

+Then run the python program 'FormTable.py'

 |||